Multiple studies have demonstrated that high dose riboflavin is extremely beneficial for migraine sufferers, both adults, and children.

 – Riboflavin assists in regulating thyroid activity.

-– Riboflavin helps prevent conditions like rheumatoid arthritis, eczema, acne, and migraines.
+– Riboflavin is known to be beneficial for people suffering from the following conditions; rheumatoid arthritis, eczema, acne, and migraines.

 Riboflavin/B-2 metabolites such as Flavin Adenine Dinucleotide or “FAD” are co-factors in the Krebs Cycle that produces energy.
 This coenzyme is an important component of the electron-transport chain.
-This is crucial because a deficiency of mitrochondrial energy reserves has been observed in migraine sufferers and many people exhibiting poor cerebrovascular tone.
+This is crucial because a deficiency of mitochondrial energy reserves has been observed in migraine sufferers and many people exhibiting poor cerebrovascular tone.
 Furthermore, migraineurs experience significant mitochondrial energy deficiencies prior to a migraine.
-Replenishing them with high dose ribolavin helps to avoid migraines.
+Replenishing them with high dose riboflavin has positive consequences for migraine sufferers.

-MigreLief provides 400mg of Riboflavin, which is significantly higher than most multi-vitamins or B-complex products.
+Original MigreLief provides 400 mg of riboflavin, which is significantly higher than most multi-vitamins or B-complex products.
+Children’s MigreLief contains 200 mg of riboflavin.

-Multiple studies have demonstrated that high dose riboflavin can reduce the frequency and intensity of migraines in both adults and children.
-While women suffer migraine attacks three times more than men, both men and women equally benefit from riboflavin treatment.
+Multiple studies have demonstrated that high dose riboflavin can help maintain healthy mitochondrial energy reserves, which are the powerhouses of cells, including brain cells.
+While women suffer migraine attacks three times more than men, both men and women equally benefit from riboflavin It is low cost and well-tolerated option.

 COMBINATION OF NUTRITIONAL THERAPIES

-Nutritional deficiencies, inflammation and vasospasms can independantly and togehter contribute to migraines occurring.
-While riboflavin can be effective at reducing migraine attacks, combining riboflavin with magnesium and feverfew provides three mechanisms of action, each working independently and together in a triple therapy approach to battling migraine disorder.
-All 3 are listed in the “American Academy of Neurology’s Evidence Based Guidelines For Migraine Prevention
+Nutritional deficiencies, inflammation, and vasospasms can independently and together contribute to migraines occurring.
+While riboflavin can be effective for maintaining healthy levels of mitochondrial energy reserves, combining riboflavin with magnesium and feverfew provides three mechanisms of action, each working independently and together to provide ongoing nutritional benefits for migraine sufferers.

-In fact, a 2003 study in the Journal of the American Nutraceutical Association noted that using riboflavin in combination with feverfew and magnesium, helps to maintain normal cerebrovascular function aiding the blood to flow more properly in the brain.
-When the blood is flowing the way it should, it can prevent sudden spasms and decrease inflammation, resulting in the prevention of migraines.
+In fact, a 2003 study in the Journal of the American Nutraceutical Association noted that using riboflavin in combination with feverfew and magnesium helps to maintain normal cerebrovascular function aiding the blood to flow more properly in the brain.
+When the blood is flowing the way it should, it helps to maintain a healthy inflammatory response and to maintain healthy cerebrovascular tone and function.